What Causes Laundry Room Odors?

 2. Next, clean the drain pump large item filter.
 For LG, Samsung and Kenmore 795-Series front-load washers, the drain pump filter is behind an opening at the bottom left corner of the front panel.
 Follow the instructions in the owner’s manual.
 Be prepared to encounter a horrific stink when removing that drain pump filter if you haven’t pulled it out within the last year and your washer is smelling moldy.
 For older Whirlpool and Kenmore HE2, HE3, HE4 and HE5 front-load washing machines, follow the steps in this video to clean the drain pump large item filter.

 3. After reassembling the drain pump, add 1 cup of liquid chlorine bleach to the washer tub and run a wash cycle with no clothes in the washer.
 The bleach will clean out the washer tub.
+Alternatively, you can add 1 cup of white vinegar to the detergent tray and 1/3 cup of baking soda to the drum of a front load washer and run a cycle using the hot water setting.
 After the cycle ends, run one more empty wash cycle with nothing added.
-The plain water will rinse all bleach out of the tub.
+The plain water will rinse all bleach or vinegar/baking soda out of the tub.
 If your washing machine has a Clean Washer cycle, you can use that setting to clean and rinse the washer.
 Instead of using liquid chlorine bleach, you can use a washer cleaner such as Affresh washing machine cleaner or Washer Magic cleaner.